The costs of your education at CapU will include tuition and program fees, incidental fees and additional costs for supplies and equipment.

 If you're a new international student applying to Capilano University for the first time, you need to pay a one-time $5,000 deposit.
 This deposit will be applied against your international tuition fees once you've registered in courses at the University.

-You will be refunded any difference between the deposit and your first-term fees by the end of the first term.
 The refund policy for students from India, Vietnam, China, Pakistan, Senegal, Morocco and the Philippines varies.
 If you are from one of these countries, refer to your original Letter of Offer.